MdSamsuzzohaShayon/blockchain-development/06-foundry-fund-me/README.md

  3. **Forked**: Testing our code on a simulated real environment
  4. **Staging**: Testing our code in a real environment that is not prod

+### Deployment
+ - Modular deployment / Modular testing [34:18](https://youtu.be/sas02qSFZ74?t=2058), we can change any kind of chain easily

 ___
 ___
 ___